tferrari92/backstage-minikube-lab/README.md

 Backstage is a framework for creating developer portals.
 This developer portal should act as a centralized hub for your organization, providing access to documentation, infrastructure, tooling, and code standards.
 It gives developers everything they need to create and manage their projects in a consistent and standardized manner.
 If you are new to Backstage, I invite you to read [this brilliant series of articles](https://www.kosli.com/blog/evaluating-backstage-1-why-backstage/) by Alexandre Couedelo.

+For a beefier implementation of Backstage check out the [Backstage Minikube Lab Reloaded edition](https://github.com/tferrari92/backstage-minikube-lab-reloaded).

 </br>
 </br>